+Sharon Simmons, of Tangerine, doesn’t remember the day she was rushed to the Emergency Department at Florida Hospital Waterman, but her family will never forget it.
 “Two days prior to my hospitalization, I had developed a fever and severe pain in both of my legs.
 I began throwing up and talking gibberish to my boyfriend,” explains Simmons.
 “What I thought was the flu or a stomach virus was obviously something much worse.”

+By the time Simmons arrived at the emergency department, her legs were changing colors to varying degrees of red, black and blue.
+The medical staff immediately knew her condition was life-threatening.
 “The physicians put me in a medically induced coma and immediately took me to surgery,” says Simmons.
 “The physicians told my boyfriend to call my children because I had a 5% chance of living.
 My body had become septic and was shutting down.”

 “Sepsis is the body’s over active and toxic response to an infection.
 Any bacterial or viral condition such as bronchitis, urinary tract infection or tonsillitis is considered a form of sepsis,” explains Simmons’ physician and Director of Critical Care Medicine, Dr. Louis Guzzi, M.D.
 “Early treatment of these conditions is important so that the infection does not progress to a life-threatening state.”

 When Simmons woke up in the Intensive Care Unit, she couldn’t move her legs or arms and had what appeared to be burns on her hands and covering her lower legs.

 Above: Dr. Louis Guzzi